Happy Valentine’s Day in Sign Language: Free PDF Activities

 In addition to the Valentines, there are coloring worksheets and ASL practice cards.

 This is an older post that I am updating.
 And in the past, some have emailed me and asked about Valentine’s cards that include “I love you.”
-I do not have any at this time, and many teachers have advised me against including them (seen on Facebook page chatter).
+I do not have any now, and many teachers have advised me against including them (seen on Facebook page chatter).

-If you are still looking for such an item, you can try Amazon.
+If you are still looking for such an item, I would try online or Teachers Pay Teachers.
 They have a variety of items that say I love you in sign language/ASL.

-I hope that you and your kids/students enjoy the printable valentines and coloring worksheets I have provided.
+I hope that you and your kids/students enjoy the printable Valentine and coloring worksheets I have provided.
 Make sure you check out the other sensory and STEM activities I have on the blog.